Introduction -Donate in the last 10 days of ramadan

 Learn a new dua every day

 Think of it, you can learn ten new duas by the time Ramadan ends.
-While it is true that Allah (SWT) knows every teeny tiny wish that might be hidden in the deepest corners of our heart, expressing it out loud and praying for things to materialize in your favor is extremely important.
+While it is true that Allah (SWT) knows every teeny tiny wish that might be hidden in the deepest corners of our hearts, expressing it out loud and praying for things to materialize in your favor is extremely important.
 Duas which Holy Prophet Muhammad (PBUH) taught us is the best way to seek and request Allah’s (SWT)’s beneficence.
 With worldly affairs seeping all of our energy in the normal days, there isn’t just enough time to learn new duas.
 Ramadan in general and the last ten days of the holy month are perfect time to learn new duas.

 Clear up your dues!